This post is also available in:

 Let the dough rest for around 2 minutes.

-Divide the dough into portions and make a "small ball" out of the dough.
-Then, with the palms of the hands give a circular shape, pressing, creating a kind of tortilla.(see video) VIEW VIDEO
+Divide the dough into portions and make a "small ball" with the dough.
+Give the small ball a circular shape, using th e palms of your hands, press and create a kind of tortilla.(WATCH VIDEO)

-Curiosities of the Arepas
+Curiosities of the arepas

-- An arepa of 493,200 kilograms of bread flour, made in Venezuela currently holds the Guineess record as the largest arepa in the world.
-The record was made possible thanks to Empresas Polar, the company that produces the PAN flour.
+- The arepa is the most popular food in Venezuela.
+And is eaten for breakfast and dinner. - A 493,200 kilogram arepa made in Venezuela currently holds the Guinean record as the largest arepa in the world.
+The record was made possible by Empresas Polar, a company that produces PAN flour.